Cookie Policy

 8. Cookie Duration

-- Consent renewal: Users are re-prompted after 6 months, or earlier where the purposes or processors have changed materially
+- Consent renewal: Users are re-prompted after 6 months, or earlier where purposes or processors have changed materially

 9. Your Rights